 Which?
 Best Buy pushchairs

 Best Buy pushchairs are durable, safe and comfy.
-Find out how our independent tests separate the best pushchairs from the worst.

-Don't get stuck with a pushchair that puts your back out when you push it fully loaded and gives your baby a bumpy ride – our independent reviews give you the insider know-how on the best buggies that are a joy to use and ride in every day.

-Which? tests go further; every pushchair we review endures a series of safety and durability checks against British and European safety standards.
-We combine this with expert assessments and parent user-trials to discover the very best pushchairs for you, and the ones that will be annoying or difficult to use.
+Compare those pushchairs that came out on top in our independent tests.

 How we uncover the best pushchairs and prams

+Don't get stuck with a pushchair that puts your back out when you push it fully loaded and gives your baby a bumpy ride – our independent reviews give you the insider know how on the best buggies that are a joy to use and ride in every day.

-Our thorough pushchair tests have uncovered brakes that might not work when you need them most, unstable pushchairs that could topple over if you park them on a slope and bumper bars that could trap your little one's fingers.
+Our thorough pushchair tests go further to uncover brakes that might not work when you need them most, unstable pushchairs that could topple over if you park them on a slope and bumper bars that could trap your little one's fingers.
 We've seen bolts sheer and pushchair frames fail.

 - Safety and durability We run each pushchair through a series of extensive tests according to current safety standards.
 These include checking for choking hazards and finger traps and strapping each one, fully loaded, to a bumpy treadmill, then wheeling it over 206km – roughly the distance from London to Birmingham – to check durability.